 “I’m honored to receive the World Boxing News Award for Fighter of the Year 2010.
 Even if it was a few years ago,” chuckled Khan exclusively to WBN.

 “I love it.
 It’s been so long.
 I forgot I actually won it!

 A victory over Billy Dib was the 34th of ‘King’ Khan’s career.
-His next bout will the 40th professional outing of a distinguished ring stint.
+His next bout will be the 40th professional outing of a distinguished ring stint.

-Recently becoming a father for the third time to new son Muhammad, Khan will be hands-on until beginning another training camp in the coming weeks.
+Recently becoming a father for the third time to his new son Muhammad, Khan will be hands-on until beginning another training camp in the coming weeks.